Banner Image

 stainless tubing that is floppy stainless tubing almost mating up

-Back to hoop making business
+Back to hoop making business!

 This is the first hoop and as such there is a bit of a learning curve.
 Shown below, the mating surface between the two tubes, after annealing, had quite the gap, and moreover, just an odd geometry.
 Generally when you want to avoid a part warping, you can first tack parts together that are far apart, to somewhat over-constrain the system, and then use larger welds to adhere everything together.
 Given that the pipe diameter is relatively small, i tried to go back and forth to prevent further warping, and then used the TIG welder to fully cook the whole area.
 My logic was pretty simple, if the whole joint was constrained by clamps and heated, it should maintain its shape.
 This surprisingly worked out!